What it’s like to live in the provinces capital city Edmonton Alberta

 Arts, Culture & Nightlife In Edmonton

 Edmonton is known as a cultural city with the downtown Arts District serving as the central hub to everything artsy.
-On the south side of the river, the University district and Whyte Avenue plays host to many concert halls, live music venues and theaters.
+On the south side of the river, the University district and Whyte Avenue plays host to many concert halls, live music venues and theatres.

 Opened in 1997, The Francis Winspear Centre for Music is said to be the most acoustically perfect concert hall in all of Canada.
 It has room for 1,932 guests and is home to the Edmonton Symphony Orchestra as well as the largest concert organ in Canada, the $3-million Davis Concert Organ.

-There are over 60 festivals that take place here every year, from concerts, to arts and culture festivals, food and wine, dragon boats and there’s even an accordion festival.
+There are over 60 festivals that take place here every year, from concerts to arts and culture festivals, food and wine, dragon boats and there’s even an accordion festival.

 The main summer festival is K-Days, which includes music, trade shows, carnival rides, and fairways as well as nightly fireworks.
 Also held in the summer is the popular Edmonton International Fringe Festival, which remains one of the most popular folk music festivals in North America.